nik875/nik875.github.io/_projects/tjsp.md

 ## What's Next?

-TJ Space Program has moved forward with the missions that I started, and hopefully will create new missions as those get completed.
+TJ Space Program has moved forward from TJREVERB to new missions, and hopefully will start more new missions as those get completed.
 For me and the others who graduated from the program, we all intend to be as much of a resource for future generations as we can so that knowledge and skills can keep accumulating.
-I loved the experience of working on REVERB, and I intend to continue working on CubeSats at UT Austin's Texas Space Laboratory.
+My time at REVERB taught me how to lead people and build a community, and I hope to use those skills in the future wherever I end up going.